We Deal in Lead A Weird West Gunslinger Adventure Game

 When dealt critical damage, a detachment is routed or significantly weakened.
 At 0 STR, it is destroyed.

-• Individual’s (non-blast) attacks against detachments are diminished
+• Individual’s (non-blast) attacks against detachments are diminished.

 Retreat #